 Public Project Manual (PDF)

 For Construction and Improvement Projects That May Involve the Railroad

 The Public Project Manual is intended to help communities plan and implement construction and improvement projects that may involve CSX rail property, including:

 CSX places the highest priority on safety – for its employees and for the public.
 Furthermore, because CSX is a business, the company must give careful consideration to anything that could adversely affect rail service and increase risk to railroad operations.

 As part of the Federal Train Horn Rule, 49 CFR Part 222, a municipality may apply for a Quiet Zone to reduce the horn noise at railroad crossings in their community.
 For more information on Quiet Zone Projects along CSX rail lines, please download or print the Quiet Zone Guide.

 Get information on how to permit a utility installation or obtain temporary access to CSX property.
 Learn more

-If you are a city, municipality or local government official with property code compliance issues, contact us at TellCSX or call 1-877-835-5279.
+If you are a city, municipality or local government official with property code compliance issues, contact us: Contacts by Territory (PDF)

 The National Gateway, a multistate infrastructure project designed to improve the flow of freight between the Mid-Atlantic and the Midwest will improve American competitiveness in global markets, create more than 50,000 jobs, reduce transportation-related emissions by 20 million tons and alleviate congestion on roads and highways.
 Learn more